EH APRIL 19 DEADLINE: Zhang Investor Law Alerts Investors of Deadline in Securities Class Action Lawsuit Against EHang Holdings Limited – EH

-NEW YORK, March 24, 2021 (GLOBE NEWSWIRE) -- Zhang Investor Law announces a class action lawsuit on behalf of shareholders who bought shares of EHang Holdings Limited (Nasdaq: EH) between December 12, 2019 and February 16, 2021, inclusive (the “Class Period”).
+NEW YORK, March 31, 2021 (GLOBE NEWSWIRE) -- Zhang Investor Law announces a class action lawsuit on behalf of shareholders who bought shares of EHang Holdings Limited (NYSE: EH) between December 12, 2019 and February 16, 2021, inclusive (the “Class Period”).

 To join the class action, go to http://zhanginvestorlaw.com/join-action-form/?slug=ehang-holdings-limited&id=2590 or call Sophie Zhang, Esq. toll-free at 800-991-3756 or email info@zhanginvestorlaw.com for information on the class action.